I find there to be many misconceptions in understanding stereo.

 Couldn’t have said it better myself.
 In music, we use the left and right configuration of stereo as to create a three dimensional sound stage which would be impossible with just a single channel (mono).
 How would you make something sound like it’s coming from the left if you only had one speaker directly in front of you?
 You couldn’t.

 Stereo width is achieved when what comes out of the left is different to that of the right.
 For example, if I’m tracking guitars, I will record the same part twice and pan them left and right respectively.
 This is effective because they are two different pieces of audio even if I am playing the same riff.
+This gives off a sensation of width.
+A technique that is very commonplace in rock and metal music.

 Without pan law, anything panned to the middle doubles in power.
 Pan law compensates for this by attenuating by 3dB on anything that is panned to the centre.
 This way, when you pan something from left to right, the apparent volume is consistent throughout the movement.
 There is actually more than one standard for pan law, yet another rabbit hole i’ve chosen to pass on for the sake of this article.
 However, I do recommend you read further.